-- 2. To deny, withdraw, suspend, or revoke the accreditation of an institution or program. - C. NASAD provides written notice to the public of the decisions listed in the Rules of Practice and Procedure, Part II, Article XI., Section 2.B.1. and 2. within twenty-four hours of its notice to the institution or program. - D. For any reason listed in the Rules of Practice and Procedure, Part II, Article XI., Section 2.B.2., NASAD makes available to the public, the appropriate state licensing or authorizing agency, and the U.S. Secretary of Education, no later than sixty days after the decision, a brief statement summarizing the reasons for NASAD's decision and the official comments that the affected institution or program may wish to make with regard to that decision, or evidence that the affected institution has been offered the opportunity to provide official comment, and did not choose to do so in the time stipulated. - E. NASAD notifies the appropriate accrediting agencies, the appropriate state licensing or authorizing agency, the U.S. Secretary of Education, and upon request, the public, if an accredited institution or program: - 1.
-Decides to withdraw voluntarily from accreditation, within thirty days of receiving notification from the institution or program that it is withdrawing voluntarily from accreditation; or - 2.
-After due notice from the Commission stipulating one or more deadlines, allows its accreditation to lapse, within thirty days of the date on which accreditation lapses.
+- C. NASAD provides written notice to the public of the decisions listed in the Rules of Practice and Procedure, Part II, Article XI., Section 2.B.1.-4. within one business day of its notice to the institution or program. - D. For any reason listed in the Rules of Practice and Procedure, Part II, Article XI., Section 2.B.3.-4., NASAD makes available to the public, the appropriate state licensing or authorizing agency, and the U.S. Secretary of Education, no later than sixty days after the decision, a brief statement summarizing the reasons for NASAD's decision and the official comments that the affected institution or program may wish to make with regard to that decision, or evidence that the affected institution has been offered the opportunity to provide official comment, and did not choose to do so in the time stipulated. - E. NASAD notifies the appropriate accrediting agencies, the appropriate state licensing or authorizing agency, the U.S. Secretary of Education, and upon request, the public, if an accredited institution or program: - 1.
+Decides to withdraw voluntarily from accreditation, within ten days of receiving notification from the institution or program that it is withdrawing voluntarily from accreditation; or - 2.
+After due notice from the Commission stipulating one or more deadlines, allows its accreditation to lapse, within ten days of the date on which accreditation lapses.